Data Processing Addendum

 4.1 To the extent the Data Processor Processes Customer Personal Data on behalf of the Data Controller, it shall:

-(a) Process the Customer Personal Data only on documented instructions from the Data Controller in such manner as, and to the extent that, this is appropriate for the provision of the Services, including with regard to transfers of Personal Data to Third Countries, except as required to comply with applicable laws in the EEA, EEA member states or the UK to which the Data Processor is subject.
+(a) Process the Customer Personal Data only on documented instructions from the Data Controller in such manner as, and to the extent that, this is appropriate for the provision of the Services, including with regard to transfers of Personal Data to third countries, except as required to comply with applicable laws in the EEA, EEA member states, the UK, or Switzerland, to which the Data Processor is subject.
 In such a case, the Data Processor shall, to the extent legally permitted by those laws, inform the Data Controller of that legal obligation before Processing.
-The Data Processor shall immediately inform the Data Controller if, in its opinion, an instruction infringes the data protection laws of the EEA, EEA member states or the UK;
+The Data Processor shall immediately inform the Data Controller if, in its opinion, an instruction infringes the data protection laws of the EEA, EEA member states, the UK, or Switzerland;

 (b) ensure that all persons or parties authorized to Process the Customer Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;